-Kinesis will be a four day event celebrating Kootenay Cinema, featuring screenings, professional development, networking and open space sessions.
-Kinesis’ daily screenings will focus on sharing the voices, stories and experiences that resonate with people who understand this way of life.
-Kinesis an opportunity to bring our many skills, ambitions, thoughts and stories together, and to plan the next steps for the development of a thriving Kootenay screen-based sector together.
+Kinesis was a four day event celebrating Kootenay Cinema that took place in September of 2017.
+The event featured screenings, professional development, networking and open space sessions.
+Kinesis’ daily screenings focused on sharing the voices, stories and experiences that resonate with people who understand our Kootenay way of life.
+Kinesis was also an opportunity to bring together the many skills, ambitions, thoughts and stories of members of our local film community and to plan the next steps in the development of a thriving Kootenay screen-based industry.
 Learn More

 Our Initial Meetings